DMKEBUSINESSGMBH/typo3-mklib/Documentation/ChangeLog/Index.rst

 =========  ===========================================================================
 Version    Changes
 =========  ===========================================================================
-2.0.0      | fixed CLI clear cache command for >= TYPO3 6.x (does now the same as the install tool including clearing OpCode Caches)
+2.0.0      | fixed CLI clear cache command for >= TYPO3 6.x
 1.0.10     | bugfix in tx_mklib_mod1_searcher_abstractBase for TYPO3 4.x
 1.0.9      | existing locallang lables are not longer overwritten in BE modules which use tx_mklib_mod1_searcher_abstractBase
            | added possibility to use full TypoScript support for export headers in the export handler of BE modules